Skip to main content

 Financing of the employment measures come either from the national budget or through different projects financed by EU, NGOs, embassies and private sector.

 The main public body responsible for financing and implementing the employment measures is the Ministry of Labour, Employment, Veteran and Social Affairs.
-The Ministry’s budget for support of youth employability and active inclusion in 2019 is RSD 21 million from the state budget and additional RSD 135,9 million from different sources, which makes the overall budget of RSD156,9 million (see Information Bulletin).
+As a reference, the Ministry’s budget for support of youth employability and active inclusion in 2019 was RSD 21 million from the state budget and additional RSD 135,9 million from different sources, which makes the overall budget of RSD 156,9 million (see Information Bulletin).

-Ministry of Youth and Sports also has a dedicated budget for 2019 for support programmes and projects for youth employability in total of RSD85 million (see Information Bulletin).
+Ministry of Tourism and Youth also has a dedicated budget for 2024 for support programmes and projects for youth employability in total of RSD 114 million (see Information Bulletin), and an additional RSD 26 million from IPA 2014 - Youth employment support sector and active inclusion programme.

-• Education to Employability – E2E (Znanjem do posla) which has a total budget of EUR 13 million.
-The Swiss Government contributed with EUR 5.8 million, while Serbian Government contributed with additional EUR 6 million.
+Additionally, one of the larger projects aiming to support youth employability in Serbia is in its final stages – it is the Education to Employability – E2E 2016-2023 (Znanjem do posla) which has a total budget of EUR 28,7 million.
+The Swiss Government contributed with EUR 16.8 million, while Serbian Government contributed with additional EUR 11,9 million.

 Quality assurance

-The main mechanisms that foster youth employability and employment are to be achieved through the implementation of Youth Strategy 2015-2025.
-Action Plan for its implementation includes indicators that are measured in order to evaluate the success of the activities that:
+The main mechanisms that foster youth employability and employment are to be achieved through the implementation of Youth Strategy 2023-2030, for its implementation includes indicators that are measured in order to evaluate the success of the activities that are aimed to support entrepreneurship/social entrepreneurship and youth employability.

 Indicators that are being measured are: